ctran7/Scheduler/README.md

 When a user clicks the button, a pop up window will appear showing how much time between the previous and next work order.
 This mechanism is precomputed with each empty cell rendering a div that contains this data but is hidden.
 Using javascript, the id is fetched and the appropriate pop up window with the correct time difference will appear.

 ## Problems during Project
 Initially there were issues with how the database and how the tables would be structured and connected.
 Tables of work orders, locations and technicians are linked together by foreign keys of their corresponding id.
 In the controller, they are joined so that the data spanning across tables can be used for further manipulation.

-There were also issues with time and how time would be viewed.
+The data types of the time created many issues that affected calculations and importing the csvs to the databases.
 Initially, the field was stored as a string, but the string compoment complicated manipulation and calculating time differences.
 The time zone could impact how the difference was calculated so measures were created to make sure each time was in the same time zone.

 ## Future Improvements
 - [ ] a user sign up page so a technician could add a work_order to the calender